-*Join us starting January 2017 for Virtues, Values, and Meaning in Life on Sundays 9:15am-11:15am ET
+*Join us starting September 2017 for the brand new section I am launching of Virtues, Values, and Meaning in Life on Saturdays 9:30am-11:30am ET

 *Click here for the full schedule of classes running in the beginning of 2017!